 Like any global organization, Unilever’s D&I journey is as complex and diverse as the markets it serves.
 Leaders first came to LCW for a strategy to deliver unconscious bias training throughout diverse locations in the United States–including headquarters, supply chain and manufacturing.
 The US team became increasingly aware of unconscious bias, but driving behavioral change at scale remained a challenge.
-While globally leaders were committed to creating a more equitable environment, across the organization there was a demand for deeper culture-specific programming to move the organization beyond awareness into action.
+Globally, leaders were committed to creating a more equitable environment across the organization through deeper culture-specific programming to move the organization beyond awareness into action.

 Most recently, Unilever partnered with LCW to create Cultural Immersions geared toward helping marketing employees increase their cultural competency.
 LCW worked closely with volunteers from Unilever’s BRGs who provided critical input and feedback into each Immersions program.
 As the initiative enters its third year, LCW continues to improve the curriculum by incorporating feedback from post-training surveys and focus groups with BeU members.